codice/forgerock-commons/forgerock-doc-maven-plugin/trunk/README.md

 		 </plugins>
 		</build>

+## Source Layout Requirements

+The assumption is that all of your DocBook XML documents are found under `src/main/docbkx/` relative to the `pom.xml` file in which you call the plugin.
+Documents are expected to be found in folders under that path, where the folder name is a lowercase version of the document name, such as release-notes, install-guide, admin-guide, reference, or similar.
+Furthermore, all documents have the same file name for the file containing the top-level document element, by default `index.xml`.
+The plugin expects to find all images in an `images` folder inside the document folder.

+An example project layout looks like this:

+     src/main/docbkx/
+      dev-guide/
+       images/
+       index.xml
+       ...other files...
+      install-guide/
+       images/
+       index.xml
+       ...other files...
+      reference/
+       images/
+       index.xml
+       ...other files...
+      release-notes/
+       images/
+       index.xml
+       ...other files...
+      shared/
+       ...other files...

+## Link Checking

+By default, the plugin checks links found in the DocBook XML source, including Olinks.
+You can find errors in the `target/linktester.err` file.

+This capability is provided by Peter Major's linktester plugin.

+## Excluding Output Formats

 To exclude formats from the build, you can use the optional `<excludes>` configuration element.
 The following example excludes all formats but HTML from the build.